 - Servere diseases i.e. cardiac failure, renal failure, hemophilia, leukemia, dermatosis

 - Blood thinner medications

-If you are interested in booking a session for Cupping Therapy, schedule your appointment with Stephanie or Ashley!
+If you are interested in booking a session for Cupping Therapy, schedule your appointment with Silvia or Ashley!